What is a gifted deposit?

 It is essential that the gifted money for a mortgage deposit is declared.
 This is because your lender and solicitor will need to know you are not required to pay the money back.
 Otherwise, it could be seen as a loan, which would make it harder to get approved.
 Both you and the donor will need to sign a declaration to prove this.

-What’s a gifted deposit letter?
+What is a gifted deposit letter?

 Which mortgage lenders accept gifted deposits?

-The majority of lenders offer gifted deposits.
-When looking to accept individuals, they look closely at the donor and applicant’s relationship.
 Your options will become limited when the donor is not a close relative.
-Furthermore, gifts between couples also raise concern.
-Especially when they both live in a property, but the term is only under one name.
+Furthermore, gifts between couples also raise concern, especially when they both live in a property but the term is only under one name.

 What alternatives are there to a gifted deposit?

 Not everyone is able to be gifted money for a mortgage.
 However, don’t worry, there are plenty of mortgage schemes designed to help you step onto the property ladder.
-Some the most common are:
+Some of the most common are:

-• Shared Ownership involves you buying a percentage of the property and paying rent on the remaining share.
+- Shared Ownership involves you buying a percentage of the property and paying rent on the remaining share.
 As you are taking a mortgage out on a certain share of the property, your deposit doesn’t need to be as big, making it perfect for individuals with a smaller deposit.
-Through a process called ‘staircasing’ you can also buy more shares of the property in the future.
+Through a process called ‘staircasing’ you can also buy more shares of the property in future.

-• Guarantor mortgages require you to have a guarantor that will guarantee mortgage payments will be made.
+- Guarantor mortgages require you to have a guarantor that will guarantee mortgage payments will be made.
 So, the lender has an extra level of security if you are unable to make payments.

 Frequently Asked Questions